SIMO-io/simo/README.rst

 `SIMO.io <https://simo.io>`_ - Smart Home Supremacy
 =================================

-Fully fledged `Python/Django <https://www.djangoproject.com/>`_ based smart home automation platform built by professionals for professionals to be used in professional installations!
+A fully featured `Python/Django<https://www.djangoproject.com/>`_-based smart home automation platform — built by professionals, for professionals, designed specifically for high-quality professional installations.

-| Simplicity is the main building block of everything great that was or will be ever created!
+| Simplicity is the cornerstone of everything truly great — past, present, and future.
-| If something claimed to be smart, it must be simple yet comprehensive, otherwise it becomes tedious.
+| If something is called smart, it must be both simple and comprehensive.
+Otherwise, it becomes a burden, not a solution.
+|

-| Simanas Venčkauskas
+| Simon
 | Founder of SIMO.io